How to Specify the Printer Name in C#

 $vbLabelText $csharpLabel

 We use object initializer syntax for readability.
 PrinterName routes the job to "Office Color Printer" while the remaining properties control the output format.
 Dpi at 300 produces sharp text and graphics.
-PaperMargins accepts four millimeter values through the Margins constructor — top, right, bottom, left.
+PaperMargins accepts millimeter values through the Margins constructor.
+For the full list of available properties, see the print settings guide.

 How Do I Select a Printer and Print Asynchronously?